 4. Develop the idea, themes, and headlines

-Don’t go straight to questionnaire design.
+Don’t go straight to questionnaire design

-It’s easy to start developing questions as soon as you have an idea but, breathe, agree the themes that will provide the core focus and engage the target audience.
+It’s easy to start developing questions as soon as you have an idea but breathe, agree the themes that will provide the core focus and engage the target audience.
 We’ve developed a specific methodology to help ideate and encourage clients to be creative, as, quite simply, it’s the most important part of research for content marketing.

-5. Design the Questionnaire
+5. Design the questionnaire

-A questionnaire isn’t necessarily a list of questions.
+A questionnaire isn’t necessarily a list of questions

 The best questionnaires are: relevant, structured, focused, concise and use questioning techniques to achieve specific outcomes.
 Well designed questionnaires save time, deliver better results - because they engage audiences - and save money.
 We can either design the questionnaire for you or work with you to fine tune something you’ve developed.

-6. Execute the Research
+6. Execute the research

 What happens after the questionnaire is signed off?

-It might be dull but completing the research to a high standard, in the most cost effective and time efficient way possible, is pretty important.
+It might be dull but completing market research to a high standard, in the most cost effective and time efficient way possible, is pretty important.
 Online panels now provide us with access to 40 million+ people in 80 countries.
 We’re totally impartial about which panel owners we work with and are happy to share the quality best practices we use to make sure you get what you want and what you’re paying for.

 Of course online won’t always work, sometimes a qualitative or telephone approach is more appropriate if the audiences are really finite, the insight is more explorative or the verticals are very specific.
 We’re methodology agnostic so if you want impartial advice just ask.

-7. Analyse the Data
+7. Analyse the data

-Bringing data together so it’s easy to use.
+Bringing data together so it’s easy to use

 Data needs to be structured so you can see patterns, identify key differences between groups/segments and reanalyse the data to get real depth and understanding from the results.
-Excel is an amazing tool but sometimes more specialist programmes and old fashioned analytical skills bring a different dimension and depth of insight.
+Excel is an amazing tool but sometimes more specialist programmes and traditional analytical skills bring a different dimension and depth of insight.
 We can also help you to link your findings to published data or business metrics and bring a new dynamic to the outputs.